Kitware/SMTK/doc/tutorials/add_a_session/entity_uuids.rst

    Note that it is important to verify that attributes can be stored on all the entities you wish SMTK to be able to track.
-   For instance, CGM does not provide a way to store attributes on "use" records or on loops and shells.
+   For instance, OpenCASCADE does not provide a way to store attributes on "use" records or on loops and shells.
    This means we must use another method if we want to preserve UUIDs assigned to these entities.